ni/semi-test-library-dotnet/docs/UserGuide/CustomInstrumentSupport.md

   - Alternatively, you can add this method to an existing class, if your project already contains a similar class.
 - The method should create a new instance of the Custom Instrument Factory class.
 - The method should call the `InitializeAndClose.Initialize` method, passing it the newly created Custom Instrument factory object as parameter.
-  - You will need to add the following `using` directive to the top of your .cs file to reference the appropriate `InitializeAndClose` class: `using NationalInstruments.SemiconductorTestLibrary.InstrumentAbstraction.CustomInstrument;`.
+  - Add the following `using` directive to the top of your .cs file to reference the appropriate `InitializeAndClose` class: `using NationalInstruments.SemiconductorTestLibrary.InstrumentAbstraction.CustomInstrument;`.
 - Optionally, you can perform any high-level operations to configuration the instrument upon its initial setup.
   - It is recommended that you do so by creating a new session bundle object, as discussed in [Using Extension Methods Within Test Code Modules](#using-extension-methods-within-test-code-modules)